laurgao/qaoa-weighted-maxcut/README.md

 ---

-Yup the notebooks right now are pretty messy.
+As of 8pm, the notebooks right now are pretty messy.
 I started writing my own code starting from 8.ipynb.
 I spent a good first hour trying to make all my variables "politically correct", having a space for all user inputs in one place, wanting to explain how the algorithm works in every line of code.
 But now...

 11 is filled with comments from debugging.

-I should go through and clean it up.
-But as I'm writing this, I have 6 mins left before submissions...
+9:28 PM: I have updated notebook 11.

+Also, I realized that all the content from 8.ipynb got deleted somehow.
+I'm positive I spammed ctrl+s in the Jupyter Notebook editor 10 times before closing, but... oh well.
+There goes the notebook I spent 5 hours debugging and 2 hours making the comments and structure perfect.

 ## Some interesting insights